fudgebucket27/LoopringRedditNFTGiveawayBot/README.md

 ## Credits
 Monty for the NFT transfer code which I adapted to C# from the original Python source.

-Taranasus for the ECDSA signing code which I pulled from him LoopringSharp repo.
+Taranasus for the ECDSA signing code which I pulled from his LoopringSharp repo.

 Kris Craig for Reddit.NET which is used for interacting with Reddit.